Tanay7/Spacecraft-Telemetry/Project Plan/Readme v2.md

 1.  **Functional Tx Unit:** The transmitter unit successfully initializes all sensors, reads data, formats it into CCSDS packets, calculates CRC, encodes with RS(255, 223), and transmits via LoRa using the specified parameters.
 The display cycles through screens showing relevant data.
 2.  **Functional Rx Unit:** The receiver unit successfully receives LoRa packets, decodes RS(255, 223) data (correcting errors where possible), validates CRC, parses the CCSDS packet structure, and outputs the correct telemetry data via the defined mechanism (e.g., Serial).
-3.  **End-to-End Communication:** The integrated system demonstrates reliable transmission and reception of telemetry packets in a lab environment, with received data accurately matching transmitted data (within sensor tolerances).
+3.  **End-to-End Communication:** The integrated system demonstrates reliable transmission and reception of telemetry packets in a lab environment (e.g., within Galway test site), with received data accurately matching transmitted data (within sensor tolerances).
 RS-FEC and CRC mechanisms demonstrably improve robustness or correctly flag errors.
 4.  **Deliverables Complete:** All key deliverables (Hardware Units, Firmware, Documentation, Test Results) as listed in Section 3.3 are completed, reviewed, and approved.
 5.  **Scope Adherence:** The project is completed within the defined scope (Section 3).
 6.  **Formal Acceptance:** Formal sign-off based on a final demonstration and review of deliverables.